TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 This way requires a bit more work.

-- On the terminal type: `stat /path/to/your/download/location/file.mkv`
+- In the terminal type: `stat /path/to/your/download/location/file.mkv`

-- On the terminal type: `stat /path/to/your/media/location/file.mkv`
+- In the terminal type: `stat /path/to/your/media/location/file.mkv`

 You will get 2 results you can use to compare several things.